chaulkar/Presence-insights/README.md

 ## Overview
 project is created by following

-End to End Data Analysis Project | HR Analytics Power BI Project youtube playlist from codebasics.
+HR Analytics Power BI Project youtube playlist from codebasics.

 The Dataset includes real employee Attendendance data of 3 months from AtliQ technologies company, Just Names and employee codes are Randomized.The HR manager wants to understand Work from home preference, Sick Leaves pattern, Presence % of employees as it is hard to consume data from excel sheets compared to BI dashboards.